 Find My Past is another popular service with many records and a family-tree creator.
-It has Starter, Plus and Pro accounts, starting at £6 per month for 12 months, which saves you 33% from the 3-month Starter option.
+It has Starter, Plus and Pro accounts, starting at £6 per month for 12 months, which saves you 33% from the 1-month Starter option.
 You can also get a 14-day free trial.

-The Genealogist is another family-tree service that has a wide range of possible accounts, starting with a Starter Personal Premium (3 months at £14.95, 6 months at £28.95, and a year at £54.95).
+The Genealogist is another family-tree service that has a wide range of possible accounts, starting with the Starter Personal Premium (3 months at £14.95, 6 months at £28.95, and a year at £54.95).

-It also has Gold Personal Premium (from £24.95) and Diamond Personal Premium from £119.45 (12 months); comparison details of these accounts here.
-You can subscribe to the Diamond Personal Premium for four months for £59.95.
+It also has Gold Personal Premium (from £24.95) and Diamond Personal Premium from £119.45 (12 months).
+You can compare the prices of the accounts on the Genealogist site.

 You can also pick up £20 off a 4-month subscription to its Diamond Personal Premium subscription.